Little Smokies Recipe

 Can I freeze them after cooking them?

 Yes, you can.
-Store what you can’t eat in an airtight container in the freezer for up to one month.
-Thaw the freezer container in the refrigerator the day before you need them.
+Store what you can’t eat in an airtight container in the freezer for up to two months.
+Thaw the freezer container in the refrigerator the day before you need it.

 Are the Little Smokies precooked?

-I’m not sure about other brands, but the brand I bought which is shown above (Hillshire Farms Beef Lit’l Smokies) are precooked and ready to reheat and serve.
+I’m not sure about other brands, but the one I bought (Hillshire Farms Beef Lit’l Smokies, shown above) is precooked and ready to reheat and serve.

 How many links are in ONE bag shown above (1.5 pounds)?

-Just out of curiosity I counted the links, one package had 55 smokies.
-Please keep in mind, no one will stop after eating just one little smokie!
+Curious, I counted the links; one package had 55 smokies.
+Please remember that no one will stop after eating just one little smokie!
 LOL!
-Ours disappeared in just a few minutes as part of dinner.
+Ours disappeared in just a few minutes during dinner.

 Can I cook these without a slow cooker?

-STOVETOP: Place the links in a large saucepan filled with water and bring them to a boil, then drain them.
-Add the grape jelly and chili sauce and simmer until the sauce is cooked through.
+STOVETOP: Place the links in a large saucepan of water, bring to a boil, then drain.
+Add the grape jelly and chili sauce, then simmer until the sauce thickens.
 Stir constantly.

 Can I pan-fry these?

 Yes, you can.
-Grab a frying pan and heat the links with a little water until heated through, drain.
+Grab a frying pan, heat the links in a small amount of water until they are heated through, then drain.
 Add the grape jelly and chili sauce and simmer until heated through.

 Are Lil Smokies hot dogs?

 Pretty much, my friends.
 They are miniature hot dogs.
 They are great for snacks or appetizers.
-I recommend stocking your freezer with two or three bags to have on hand for a last-minute dish to take to a party.
+I recommend stocking your freezer with two or three bags for a last-minute dish to take to a party.
 Have a few jars of grape jelly and chili sauce on hand, and you are set.

 What are these made out of?

-I quote, Hillshire Farms, Hillshire Farm Little Smokies Smoked Sausages are the perfect snack.
-Made with farmhouse quality cuts of beef and smoked to perfection, this cocktail sausage is fully cooked and bursting with beef smoked sausage flavor.
+Hillshire Farms Little Smokies Smoked Sausages are the perfect snack.
+Made with farmhouse-quality cuts of beef and smoked to perfection, this cocktail sausage is fully cooked and bursting with meaty-smoked flavor.
 Heat these cocktail weenies on the stove, in the microwave, or in the oven for a fun snack.
 Use these beef sausages to create appetizers, such as pigs in a blanket.

 How many calories are in 5 links?

-The links alone without any sauce states (on the Hillshire Farms package) 5 links is about 200 calories, or about 40 calories each.
+The links without sauce state (on the Hillshire Farms package) that five links are about 200 or 40 calories each.

 Do these need to be cooked?

-The ones pictured above are Hillshire Farms and only need to be reheated to enjoy them.
-You simmer them in your favorite barbecue sauce on your stovetop in a saucepan or in a slow cooker.
+The ones pictured above are Hillshire Farms and only need reheating to enjoy.
+You simmer them with the grape jelly and chili sauce, or in your favorite barbecue sauce on your stovetop in a saucepan or a slow cooker.

 What goes well with Little Smokies?